brendatreto/School_District_Analysis/README.md

 # School District Analysis

 ## Overview of the school district analysis
 After finishing the complete analysis for the district, we were notified of evidence of academic dishonesty in one of the schools included in the original assessment.
 The board decided to replace the school grades with NaNs and later decide what to do with those results.
-This decision means that we will repeat the analysis considering this modifications and compare how the results changed.
+This decision means that we will repeat the analysis considering these modifications and compare how the results changed.

 ### Resources
 Data Source: students_complete.csv, school_complete.csv
 Software: Python 3.7.6, Jupyter Notebook

 ## Results
-The first step was again to clean the data, we searched for missing values, and we remove prefixes and suffixes to work with only the students names in the **student_data** file.
+The first step was again to clean the data, we searched for missing values, and we remove prefixes and suffixes to work with only the students' names in the **student_data** file.
-In that same data frame we imported numpy and used the loc function to select all reading and math scores from Thomas High School 9th graders and replace them with NaN.
+In that same data frame, we imported numpy and used the loc function to select all reading and math scores from Thomas High School 9th graders and replace them with NaN.

 **Fig 1.
 Replacing Thomas High School 9th graders grade with NaNs**
 ![studentlocTH](https://user-images.githubusercontent.com/22451540/151423061-1d3b2bed-56f4-4336-b574-fee742cbd1a8.PNG)

-Now that the **student_data** file was cleansed we merged the data frame with the school information in order to work with one single data frame that would provide information on the whole district.
+Now that the **student_data** file was cleansed we merged the data frame with the school information to work with one single data frame that would provide information on the whole district.
 With this information we were able to find the new district summary.

 #### District Summary